ROHIT-RAY-GIT/Pulsar-Prediction-Using-Machine-Learning-Models/README.md

 8. [Conclusion](#conclusion)

 ## Introduction
 Pulsar stars are highly magnetized rotating neutron stars that emit beams of electromagnetic radiation.
 The classification of pulsar stars is crucial for astrophysics research.
-In this project, we use Support Vector Machine (SVM) models to classify pulsar stars based on their features.
+In this project, we use Support Vector Machine (SVM) model to classify pulsar stars based on their features.

 ## Dataset Overview 📊
 ### - The dataset consists of **9 variables**: